mendhak/waveshare-epaper-display/README.md

     export WEATHER_MET_EIREANN=1

+Note that a condition of use of this data is that weather alerts be displayed, so ALERT_MET_EIREANN_FEED_URL should be uncommented, too.

 ### Climacell (tomorrow.io)

 Register on the [Climacell site](https://www.climacell.co/weather-api/), and when you do you should be given an API Key.